 GI motility and functional diseases constitute a significant portion of patients in GI and primary care clinical practice, but an increasingly specialized area of gastroenterology.
 The scope of training includes all areas pertaining to the diagnosis and treatment of patients with gastrointestinal motility and functional diseases, as well as clinical research pertaining to causation, epidemiology, diagnosis, prognosis and management of these diseases.

-Welcome to the Advanced Inflammatory Bowel Disease fellowship at Massachusetts General Hospital!
+Welcome to the Advanced Fellowship in Gastrointestinal Motility and Functional GI Disease at Massachusetts General Hospital.

-The goal of our fellowship is to prepare trainees to achieve excellence in the multidisciplinary clinical care of patients with simple and complex inflammatory bowel diseases including ambulatory care, inpatient management, and procedures.
-Through exposure to a range of investigators engaged in diverse clinical, translational, and basic research in inflammatory bowel diseases, we also aim to provide our advanced trainees a strong foundation in clinical investigation to launch them into successful careers in academic medicine.
+The goal of our fellowship is to prepare trainees to achieve excellence in the multidisciplinary clinical care of patients with simple and complex GI Motility and Visceral Pain Disorders including ambulatory care, inpatient management, and procedures.
+Through exposure to a range of investigators engaged in diverse clinical, translational, and basic research in GI Motility and Functional GI Disease, we also aim to provide our advanced trainees a strong foundation in clinical investigation to launch them into successful careers in academic medicine.
 Dedicated research time and resources will allow our trainees to develop and execute independent research projects with the appropriate mentorship.
-Through leading the multidisciplinary IBD conferences and participation in the IBD inpatient service, we will also provide our advanced trainees an opportunity to participate in education and training of other providers, to facilitate development into a comprehensive IBD clinician, educator, and investigator.

 Applicants will be expected to have completed an ABIM-certified three-year training program in gastroenterology prior to beginning their advanced fellowship.
 For those applying from outside the United States, completion of equivalent post-graduate training in gastroenterology is acceptable.
 Passage of Boards part I and II is required and completion of part III is strongly encouraged.
 This training program is focused to develop an expertise beyond what is assumed as part of a standard GI fellowship.